-- Installation of a groundwater remedy to reduce groundwater CVOC concentrations in the Off-Depot plume - MNA for portions of the plume with individual CVOC concentrations less than 50 (μg/L) and long-term groundwater monitoring to document remedy performance as indicated by changes in CVOC concentrations and/or changes in the lateral or vertical extent of the CVOC plume - Institutional controls to prevent access to contaminated groundwater
+- Installation of an air sparging with soil vapor extraction (AS/SVE) system for groundwater remediation in the Off-Depot plume - MNA for portions of the plume with individual CVOC concentrations less than 50 (μg/L) and long-term groundwater monitoring to document remedy performance as indicated by changes in CVOC concentrations and/or changes in the lateral or vertical extent of the CVOC plume - Institutional controls to prevent access to contaminated groundwater

-The Fluvial SVE RAWP, Rev.1 (e2M, 2007) was submitted to the BCT on 4 May 2007, and approved by USEPA on 3 July 2007.
-This RAWP includes the remaining components of the Source Areas remedy: ZVI injection in groundwater; thermal-enhanced SVE and ET&D in the loess; and land use controls.
+The Fluvial SVE RAWP, Rev.1 (c2M, 2007) was submitted to the BCT on 4 May 2007, and approved by USEPA on 3 July 2007.
+This RAWP includes the remaining components of the Source Areas remedy.
+ZVI injection in groundwater; thermal-enhanced SVE and ET&D in the loess; and land use controls.
 The Loess/Groundwater RAWP, Rev.1 was submitted to the BCT on 27 August 2007 and received partial approval from USEPA on 2 October 2007.
 The RAWP was approved with regard to construction and operation.
 The issue to be resolved was demonstration of attainment of the clean-up levels for the subsurface vadose zone soils.
-This Loess/Groundwater RAWP, Rev.2 was prepared to document the final revisions with regard to the attainment of clean-up levels, a flow chart for the thermal-enhanced SVE component, and an area of ET&D identified after completion of the Source Areas RD The remaining
+The Loess/Groundwater RAWP, Rev.2 was prepared to document the final revisions with regard to the attainment of clean-up levels, a flow chart for the thermal-enhanced SVE component, and an area of ET&D identified after completion of the Source Areas RD.
+The